Public health: Behavior change

 Many health problems are due to maladaptive personal behaviors.
 From an evolutionary psychology perspective, over consumption of novel substances that are harmful is due to the activation of an evolved reward system for substances such as drugs, tobacco, alcohol, refined salt, fat, and carbohydrates.
 New technologies such as modern transportation also cause reduced physical activity.
 Research has found that behavior is more effectively changed by taking evolutionary motivations into consideration instead of only presenting information about health effects.
 The marketing industry has long known the importance of associating products with high status and attractiveness to others.
-Films are increasingly being recognized as a public health tool.
+Films are increasingly being recognized as a public health tool, with the Harvard University's T.H.
+Chan School of Public Health categorizing such films as "impact filmmaking."
 In fact, film festivals and competitions have been established to specifically promote films about health.
 Conversely, it has been argued that emphasizing the harmful and undesirable effects of tobacco smoking on other persons and imposing smoking bans in public places have been particularly effective in reducing tobacco smoking.
+Public libraries can also be beneficial tools for public health changes.
+They provide access to healthcare information, link people to healthcare services, and even can provide direct care in certain situations.